Affiliate Manual and Resources

 Determining the Type of Fundraising Activity

 Properly identifying the type of fundraising activity is important when communicating the Affiliate’s intended fundraising activity to MCF to obtain approval.
 It is not always easy to determine the correct type of fundraising activity that is being performed.
 The following flowchart is provided to assist in determining if the Affiliate is going to have a non-event or event fundraising activity.
-MCF always encourages the Affiliate to contact the LCF Program Associate with questions determining what type of fundraising activity is being performed.
+MCF always encourages the Affiliate to contact the LCF Program Officer with questions determining what type of fundraising activity is being performed.

 FUNDRAISING ACTIVITIES PROCESSES AND PROCEDURES